Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 9 I4E in SoD: Play Cutscene With Imoen and Duke Jannath
 -----------------------------------
 In the original game, the PC can witness Imoen's training with Duke Jannath via a magic pool in Kanaglym (Underground River).
-This component removes this vision from the pool and makes it a cutscene for the player when the PC is marching out of the City with the Flaming Fist.
+This component makes this a cutscene for the player when the PC is marching out of the City with the Flaming Fist.

 10 I4E in SoD: Give Imoen Dialogue Content in SoD Chapters 8-12
 -----------------------------------
 The aim of this component is to give Imoen more reactions to game events, dialogues, and interjections.

-There is not much content yet.
+This component is not finished yet.
+Imoen reacts to most game situations and has some dialogues dependent on game events, but no banter with other NPCs.

 11 I4E in SoD: Imoen at the End of the Game Should be the One that Was in Party (SoD Only)